 Gretchen Schneider, MS, CGC, Director

-I received my Master’s in Human Genetics from Sarah Lawrence College in 1992 and began my career at Boston Children’s Hospital, where I saw patients in the General Genetics Clinic and coordinated the Neurofibromatosis Program.
-In 1999, I joined a new genetics initiative through Partners HealthCare where I gradually transitioned from patient care to genetic education, serving the Assistant Director of Educational Activities before joining the Brandeis faculty in 2008.
+I received my Master’s in Human Genetics from Sarah Lawrence College in 1992 and began my career at Boston Children’s Hospital, where I coordinated the Neurofibromatosis Program and saw patients in the General Genetics Clinic.
+In 1999, I joined a new genetics initiative through Partners HealthCare where I transitioned from patient care to genetic education, serving as the Assistant Director of Educational Activities before joining the Brandeis faculty in 2008.
 I have been involved with the Brandeis Program since its inception-first as a clinical supervisor, thesis committee member and lecturer and most recently as Co-Director of Clinical Training.
-In my new role as Program Director, I will work with students on professional development, coordinate a molecular diagnostics course, co-teach the fall semester of the Clinical Genetics course with Dr. Stoler and serve as a thesis advisor while continuing to maintain the high quality training that has defined this Program for the past 25 years.
-My contributions to the profession include being a founding member of the Massachusetts Board of Registration (Licensure) of Genetic Counselors, serving on the American Board of Genetic Counseling (ABGC) Exam Eligibility Task Force and being a member of the Association of Genetic Counseling Program Directors (AGCPD) where I am on the Nominating Committee and the Clinical Training Work Group.
-I also have a long-standing interest in promoting genetic counseling as a profession and, for the past few years, have presented to local high school students on genetic counseling as a career, spoken on “The Modern Era of Genomic Testing” during the Brandeis University Global Youth Summit on the Future of Medicine, participated in a Life Sciences Career Panel for graduate and undergraduate students at Brandeis, and contributed to a panel discussion on applying to graduate school at the NE Regional Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) Conference.
+As Program Director, my roles include overseeing first year fieldwork, coordinating a course on laboratory testing, co-teaching Clinical Genetics II with Dr. Joan Stoler, working with second-year students on professional development, and serving as a thesis advisor while continuing to the high quality training that has defined this Program since it began in 1992.
+My contributions to the profession include being a founding member of the Massachusetts Board of Registration (Licensure) of Genetic Counselors, serving on the American Board of Genetic Counseling (ABGC) Exam Eligibility Task Force and being a member of the Association of Genetic Counseling Program Directors (AGCPD) where I have served on the Nominating Committee and the Clinical Training Work Group.
+I also have a long-standing interest in promoting genetic counseling as a profession and have presented to local high school students on genetic counseling as a career, spoken on “The Modern Era of Genomic Testing” during the Brandeis University Global Youth Summit on the Future of Medicine, participated in a Life Sciences Career Panel for graduate and undergraduate students at Brandeis, and contributed to a panel discussion on applying to graduate school at the NE Regional Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) Conference.